JOJ0/discodos/README.md

 ## Common Workflows

-### Import/Update from Discogs

-You can update your DiscoBASE from your Discogs collection at any time, if data is already existing, it will be updated.

-`disco import`

-Due to the Discogs API being not the fastest, it quite takes some time though.
-There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.
+### I got a new record and want to get it into DiscoDOS

 Check out the command below.
 First of all notice that we are in "mix mode" and use the -a option to add a release/track to a mix from there.
 Then, instead of searching for a text-term we hand over a Discogs release ID.
 DiscoDOS will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.

 `disco mix fat_mix -a 123456`

-An alternative, if you are not about to add this new release to a mix and just want to add it to Discogs collection _and_ to the DiscoBASE (to have it available for future mixes) you can use the -a option whith the import subcommand:

-`disco import -a 123456`

-To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface) you just use the import command in the setup script with a release ID attached.
-(Sidenote: Unfortunately this way it takes significantly longer because of drawbacks in how the API is accessible via the API):

-`disco import 123456`
+`disco search 123456 -u`

+`disco search 123456 -zz`

 ## Command Reference